Porbandar: Princely Porbandar (1600 CE onwards)

 Porbandar was the seat of the eponymous princely state in British India.
 Later the state belonged to the Jethwa clan of Rajputs and had been established in the area since at least the mid-16th century.
-The state was subordinate to the Mughal governor of Gujarat until being overrun by the Marathas in the latter half of the 18th century.
+The state was subordinate to the Mughal governor of Gujarat Subah until being overrun by the Marathas in the latter half of the 18th century.
 After, they came under the authority of the Gaekwad court at Baroda and eventually of the Peshwa.

-British influence

-In common with the other states of Kathiawar, the state first came into the ambit of British influence in 1807, when the HEIC guaranteed security in the area in lieu of a fixed annual tribute to be paid to the Peshwa and the Gaekwad.
-In 1817, the Peshwa ceded his share to the HEIC; in 1820, the Gaekwad agreed to have the HIEC collect his due tributes in Kathiawar and remit the same to his treasury.